 “…who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
 To him be honor and eternal dominion.”

 It’s a marvelous Lord we serve for He promises us eternal life if we righteously serve Him while on earth.
 But, as deceased bodies, we remain in the grave, asleep, until the trumpets of the Lord sound and judgment day arrives for all believers.
 We will receive immortality when Jesus comes to take us to paradise.

 But, those who fall short of living in God’s word will be raised to life in a separate resurrection called the “resurrection of condemnation.”
 I can only imagine how many will live to see this day.

 Many unpleasant questions arise about death.
 As believers, though, we can be self-assured knowing God is preparing a better place for us, known as paradise in the Bible, for all who loves, praises and believes in Him, regardless of religion.
 He will perfect our hearts in holiness, and we will live on in His perfect grace and beauty.
 We will swallow death up in victory as we take the last ride!

 Please join us each Sunday on our new YouTube channel, Blogging 2 Believers!

-Category: author, bible, blog, Christian blog, Christianity, cultural and society, death, End times, faith, God, hope, inspiration, life, post, religion, religious blog, salvation, truthTags: author, award winning blog, blog, Christian blog, Christianity, cultural and society, Dana Bicks, death, End times, faith, feature, funeral, God, hope, humanity, ible, immortality, inspiration, inspirational blog, life, religious blog, resurrection, salvation, The Last Ride, truth, what happens after we die, when do we go to heaven
+Category: author, bible, blog, Christian blog, Christianity, cultural and society, death, End times, faith, God, hope, inspiration, life, post, religion, religious blog, salvation, truthTags: author, award winning blog, blog, Christian blog, Christianity, cultural and society, Dana Bicks, death, End times, faith, funeral, God, hope, humanity, ible, immortality, inspiration, inspirational blog, life, religious blog, resurrection, salvation, The Last Ride, truth, what happens after we die, when do we go to heaven